hashicorp/terraform-provider-azurerm/website/docs/r/api_management_api_tag_description.html.markdown

 The following arguments are supported:

 * `api_name` - (Required) The name of the API Management API.
 Changing this forces a new resource to be created.

-* `api_name` - (Required) The name of the API within the API Management Service where this API Schema should be created.
+* `api_management_name` - (Required) The Name of the API Management Service.
 Changing this forces a new resource to be created.

-* `api_management_name` - (Required) The Name of the API Management Service where the API exists.
-Changing this forces a new resource to be created.

 * `resource_group_name` - (Required) The Name of the Resource Group in which the API Management Service exists.
 Changing this forces a new resource to be created.

+* `tag_name` - (Required) The name of the tag.
+It must be known in the API Management instance.
+Changing this forces a new API Management API Tag to be created.

 * `description` - (Optional) The description of the Tag.